 I advise UK resident and international clients on their personal tax, wealth structuring and succession planning.

-A founding partner and now a consultant to New Quadrant Partners, I use my distinct experience to support the wider team.
+A founding partner, non-solicitor, and now a consultant to New Quadrant Partners, I use my distinct experience to support the wider team.

 I have spent the past 30 years of my career advising HNW and UHNW families on the best way to preserve their wealth and the transition through the generations.
 I spent the first four years working as a private client stockbroker and after requalifying as a lawyer I have spent the rest of my career in commercial and leading private client firms.